Just this past week my husband introduced me to “The Prophet’s Song” by Brian May of Queen.

 Patriarch vs. Prophet

 What makes this song distinctly from Genesis rather than the Quran?
-Well, while the Quran mentions Noah’s flood and the ark he built, it doesn’t include the story elements like the animals coming “two by two” or the dove being sent out for a green branch.
+Well, while the Quran mentions Noah’s flood and the ark he built or the collection of two mates for every animal, it hasn’t yet mentioned birds being sent out to find land or the dove returning with a green branch.
 And, in a curious departure from the Noah imagery, there is also the mention of a “moonlit stair.”
 This image approximates artistic depictions of Jacob’s ladder.

 And yet, the song’s themes of repentance and reckoning are absent from Genesis.
 It is really worth noting that none of the Genesis characters are “prophets” in the way that we are accustomed to thinking of prophets.
 They do not recruit adherents, they do not teach religion to the populace, they have no orthodoxy, they have no concept of the world ever ending, they don’t really engage with others on more than a sociopolitical level.
 Instead of “prophets,” it is common to call the Genesis figures the “patriarchs.”
 Their role is not about guiding mankind or warning of destruction, rather they are the foundational figures of Hebrew heritage whose main value is their legacy of monotheism and covenants that point forward to Israel.